FabioTomaz/CardRecognition/README.md

 To detect both coins and bills insert only the image as an argument.
 ```

-### The bill detector program considers recent euro bills ('Europa' series).
+### The coin detector module considers that a 2 euro coin exist in the picture to scan in order to obtain a measurement scale
-### The coin detector program considers that a 2 euro coin exist in the picture to scan in order to obtain a measurement scale
+### The bill detector module considers that the note(s) are on a non light, smooth surface and that the note are horizontal, non overlapping each other.